-Visiting Anguilla?
-You have found my personal notes and travel tips, such as the best time to visit Anguilla and miscellaneous facts which I obtain from a variety of sources such as first hand observations, personal conversations, magazines, newspapers, websites, books and so forth.
+The best time to visit Anguilla and other travel tips.
+I obtain these travel ideas from a variety of sources such as first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.
+Enjoy!

 Best Time to Visit Anguilla

 From a weather perspective, Anguilla generally has great weather all year around.
 If you are hurricane and storm paranoid, then you shouldn’t be visiting Anguilla from September to November.

 Generally things get quiet and places will close in the September and October timeframe so those are really the times that would be least recommended.

 If money is no issue, visit anytime between November and August, with mid-December through March or so being peak season.
 During peak season you can expect quick rain showers and winds out of the east.
 To reduce expenses, visit Anguilla after the northern hemisphere winter – say April through August, or visit November through mid-December, which is what I would recommend if you are coming from someplace cold.

 As mentioned, rain storms are very quick and not much rain falls on Anguilla in general.
 If it starts to rain just wait a little while.